 PRICING DIGITAL MARKETING SERVICES AND THE SOCIAL MEDIA ALGORITHM DEBATE

-Every time there is an algorithm change in the major social media networks, including Facebook or Instagram, debate ensues between digital marketing experts.
+Every time there is an algorithm change in the top social media networks, including Facebook or Instagram, debate ensues between digital marketing experts.

 So, is it really about who is right in this debate, or is the larger issue how to define what great content means in the evolution of social media marketing?

 WHAT GREAT MARKETING CONTENT LOOKS LIKE TODAY VS. 5 YEARS AGO

 This comes with an incremental price tag that continues to increase when many small business owners aren’t even sold on the ROI of social media to begin with.

 WHERE YOUR SOCIAL MEDIA MARKETING AGENCY RETAINER DOLLARS GO

 However, not every social media marketer is going to be a specialist in each of these areas.
 Therefore, social media marketing agencies now have to bring on specialists to produce this type of content.

 The disconnect is that many small business owners believe a social media marketing specialist should possess all of these skills if they are hiring them.
 They do not want to pay a separate fee for the other services or specialists.
 This does a great disservice to photographers, videographers, writers, and graphic designers.

 Using the same tool does not mean you have the same craft.
-You hire a photographer for their vision, intricate knowledge of lighting and ability to shoot something you may not see.
+You hire a photographer for their vision, intricate knowledge of lighting, and ability to shoot something you may not see.

 A social media marketer is skilled at taking all of these assets and creating a beautiful Instagram grid.
 Not all, however, are skilled at taking photos or having the same artistic vision a photographer has.

-In addition to bringing on specialists to create social media content for each platform, there is also a great deal of manual labor that goes into the tactical side of social media.
+In addition to hiring marketing specialists to create social media content for each platform, there is also a great deal of manual labor that goes into the tactical side of social media.

 What does a social media agency do?

-At Ruby Media Group, your social media manager at our agency does the following for you on a day-to-day- basis:
+At Ruby Media Group, your social media manager does the following for you on a day-to-day- basis:

 • Strategic Social Media Consulting